 The Power Curve technology on this machine is interesting; the curved rotor and the housing in the shape of an inverted funnel are designed to move snow efficiently and prevent clogs, allowing the snow thrower to clean an area more quickly than you would expect.

 The Toro 38381 has an ergonomic handle, a zip deflector to throw snow in your choice at high, medium or low heights and the chute rotates 160 degrees.

-For about $250 it’s the best choice in the corded electric category.
+For the price it’s the best choice in the corded electric category.